Samu Stern: Later life

 The accusations began immediately after the World War II in connection with the evaluation of the activities of the Jewish Council of Budapest.
 To prevent accusations, several former members of all Jewish councils wrote their memoirs, including Samu Stern (with the title Versenyfutás az idővel!, lit.
 "A Race with Time").

-The surviving members of the Jewish councils were became subjects instantly in the show trials prepared by the Communist-dominated people's courts.
+The surviving members of the Jewish councils instantly became subjects in the show trials prepared by the Communist-dominated people's courts.
 In May 1945, an investigation was launched against Samu Stern too.
 In November 1945, investigators searched the apartments of Stern and Károly Wilhelm, where they allegedly seized foreign currencies and Wilhelm was arrested.
 Szabad Nép, the official newspaper of the Hungarian Communist Party (MKP) connected the amounts to the collaborative behavior of the once Jewish Council of Budapest, who "only helped rich Jews" at that time.
 Journalist and party member Oszkár Betlen determined that there are two types of Jews: "worthy" workers and "spineless" ones.
 For the latter, "any kind of suffering can't be excused, we have to liquidate them and we will do it."
 The satirical Ludas Matyi mocked the activity of Stern and the Jewish council during the Holocaust with caricatures.
 Samu Stern died on 8 June 1946, at the age of 72, which thus made the unfolding of the show trial impossible.
 The investigation was officially closed only in August 1948.